Recordings of Badaga: A Dravidian language of Tamil Nadu

 Acknowledgement and citation

-Users of the Badaga deposit should acknowledge Christiane Pilot-Raichoor from CNRS–LaCiTO as the principal investigator and the data collector.
-Alexandre François was in charge of coordinating the deposit, in the broader framework of LAVAFLoW (Legacy audio-video archival in fourteen languages of the world).
+Users of the Badaga collection should acknowledge Christiane Pilot-Raichoor from CNRS–LaCiTO as the principal investigator and the data collector.
+Alexandre François was in charge of coordinating the collection, in the broader framework of LAVAFLoW (Legacy audio-video archival in fourteen languages of the world).
 The recordings were made possible through the CNRS–LaCiTO back in 1977.
 ELDP supported the digitization and curation of the collection and thereby making it accessible globally.
 Ms Anne Armand prepared the collection for online display.

 To refer to any data from the collection, please cite the corpus in this way: